ellakoa/postcard-poem/content/posts/watching-the-show.md

   A Metal detectorist looking for a find
   Families rock pooling, and walkers, all kinds Shrimpers sweeping with wide nets
-  A man with a trolley, bait digging I expect
+  A man and trolley, bait digging I expect
   Swimmers embracing the cold of the sea sometimes the tide just up to their knees